mikecamara/adversarial-machine-learning-attacks/thesis-plan/README.md

 A software engineering systematic map is a defined method to build a classification scheme and structure a software engineering field of interest.
 The analysis of results focuses on frequencies of publications for categories within the scheme.
 Thereby, the coverage of the research field can be determined.
 Different facets of the scheme can also be combined to answer more specific research questions.

 ## OBJECTIVE
 We describe how to conduct a systematic mapping study in software engineering and provide guidelines.
-We also compare systematic maps and systematic reviews to clarify how to chose between them.
+We also compare systematic maps and systematic reviews to clarify how to choose between them.
 This comparison leads to a set of guidelines for systematic maps.

 ## METHOD
 We have defined a systematic mapping process and applied it to complete a systematic mapping study.
 Furthermore, we compare systematic maps with systematic reviews by systematically analyzing existing systematic reviews.